NCPlyn/NCPlyn/README.md

 :sparkler: Modding software and hardware is fun too. https://repair.eu/

 :books: I learn new stuff on the go.
 Basically when I want to do something that needs it.

-:question: You can see some of my random stuff on my YT, there's also my PC specs in the info page.